DistroKid Alternatives: Find the best music distribution company for you!

 Music Gateway is an all-in-one platform for music services that gives musicians and struggling artists access to tools and products.

-Just like Sound Exchange, they have free service for independent artists.
+Just like Sound Exchange, they have free services for independent artists.

-Music Gateway is one of the best-known companies that helps promote music on popular streaming services like Spotify, Soundcloud, Deezer, Apple Music, and many others.
+Music Gateway is one of the best-known companies that help promote music on popular streaming services like Spotify, Soundcloud, Deezer, Apple Music, and many others.

 Put unlimited songs out without hidden fees!

-Most people know them for their services in music promotion, artist development, and licencing, but they do a lot more than that.
+Most people know them for their services in music promotion, artist development, and licensing, but they do a lot more than that.